osu-mist/locations-frontend-api/readme.md

 ### /locations?geojson=true

-This resource returns a GeoJSON object with `"type": "FeatureCollection"` no matter how many locations are retrieved.
+This resource returns a GeoJSON object with `"type": "FeatureCollection"` no matter how many locations are retrieved:

 ```json
 {